MahibAbrar/ssc-open-mcq-bank/README.md

 # ssc-open-mcq-bank
 Open-source SSC MCQ question bank — study, practice, and prepare for exams for free.
 Verified questions with explanations for better learning.
 In JSON Format.

+## In Progress

+## License

+This SSC Question Bank is licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

+You are free to:
+- Use for educational or commercial purposes
+- Modify and redistribute
+- Use in apps, websites, or other projects

+**Condition:** Proper credit must be given.

+### Example Attribution
+"SSC Question Bank by Mahib Abrar[https://github.com/MahibAbrar222] – CC BY 4.0"